SUSE Linux Enterprise

 SUSE Linux Enterprise Platform Product Lifecycle

-Novell provides SUSE® Linux Enterprise Platform Products customers with ten years of support and maintenance options for each major release of the SUSE Linux Enterprise product.
+SUSE provides SUSE® Linux Enterprise Platform Products customers with ten years of support and maintenance options for each major release of the SUSE Linux Enterprise product.

 The General Support phase for SUSE Linux Enterprise Platform Products is seven years, beginning on the first date of general availability for a product.
-During the general support phase, Novell provides updates for improving the stability and performance of the platform, addressing security vulnerabilities, enabling hardware and enhancing features requested by our customers.
+During the general support phase, SUSE provides updates for improving the stability and performance of the platform, addressing security vulnerabilities, enabling hardware and enhancing features requested by our customers.

-Novell generally releases service packs every 12 to 18 months.
+SUSE generally releases service packs every 12 to 18 months.
 Once a new service pack is released, we provide the industry standard six-month window in which we continue to deliver the critical support you need for the previous service pack, while you plan for, test and implement the new service pack release.

 If your data center requires additional time to adequately design, validate and test your execution plans, we offer Long Term Service Pack Support.